uport-project/specs/transports/index.md

 ### Push Notification Transport

 Any of the above transports can be augmented with our Push Notification Transport mechanism.
-[We have a detailed article explaining how it works ]:(https://medium.com/uport/adventures-in-decentralized-push-notifications-3c64e700ec18).
+[We have a detailed article explaining how it works](https://medium.com/uport/adventures-in-decentralized-push-notifications-3c64e700ec18).

 From a protocol point of view it works like this: